ukyo/DataViewUtils/README.md

 # ffDataView

-It is a DataView polyfill for firefox.
+It is a DataView polyfill for firefox and mixins.

+## mixins

+- DataView.create
+- getInt24
+- getUint24
+- getString
+- setInt24
+- setUint24
+- setString